How to Make Your Startup look like a Fortune 500 Company

-- Type of Typeface: There are different types of typefaces.
+Typeface Family: There are different families of typefaces.
 Serif, Sans-Serif, Slab-Serif, etc. This is essentially a typeface’s classification.

 Choosing typefaces (fonts)

-- Choose similar typefaces: When choosing a typeface pairing, make sure they are the same type (serif, sans-serif, script, etc) of typeface.
-Unless you have some design skills, it’s hard to properly pair different types of typefaces although it is very possible with some practice.
-If you want to pair two types, a safe bet is a sans-serif with a serif typeface.
+Choose similar typefaces: When choosing a typeface pairing, make sure they are of the same family (serif, sans-serif, script, etc)of typeface.
+Unless you have some design skills, it’s hard to properly pair different families of typefaces although it is very possible with some practice.
+If you want to pair two families, a safe bet is a sans-serif with a serif typeface.

 Using a typeface, effectively